DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 Technically, you are allowed to use Google Fonts, if the website user has given explicit consent prior to them downloading and loading.
 The users should be informed that their IP addresses will be sent to Google servers to provide your website with Google Fonts.

-Choose one option and stay up to date with the latest requirements and news.
+Choose one of these options and make sure to stay up to date with the latest requirements and news.

 #### Google reCAPTCHA

 reCAPTCHA collects personal information and communicates with Google servers.

-Meet [Cloudflare Turnstile](https://developers.cloudflare.com/turnstile/): a user-friendly, privacy-preserving alternative to CAPTCHA.
+Introducing [Cloudflare Turnstile](https://developers.cloudflare.com/turnstile/): a user-friendly, privacy-preserving alternative to CAPTCHA.

-If you are already using reCAPTCHA today, [follow this tutorial to migrate](https://developers.cloudflare.com/turnstile/get-started/migrating-from-recaptcha/) seamlessly to Cloudflare Turnstile.
+If you are currently using reCAPTCHA, [follow this tutorial to smoothly migrate](https://developers.cloudflare.com/turnstile/get-started/migrating-from-recaptcha/) to Cloudflare Turnstile.

 ### Conclusion